y-scope/clp/components/webui/README.md

 If you ever add a package manually to `package.json` or `package.json` changes for some other reason, you should rerun this command.

+> ℹ️ When running this command, you might see warnings related to uninstalled `eslint-config-yscope` peer dependencies,
+> like the ones below:
+> ```
+> npm WARN eslint-config-yscope@0.0.20 requires a peer of eslint@^8.57.0 but
+>  none is installed.
+You must install peer dependencies yourself.
+> ```
+> **These `eslint-config-yscope` warnings can be safely ignored.** They occur because the default npm version in
+> Node.js 14 does not automatically install peer dependencies.
+If needed, peer dependencies are automatically installed
+> when switching to Node.js version 18 or higher for linting purposes, as outlined in the [Linting](#linting) section.

 # Running in development

 The full functionality of the webui depends on other components in the CLP